Reasons to visit the Masai Mara

 Conservancies also offer a more flexible approach to the safari experience, with walking safaris, horseback riding, off-roading and night game drives available (all of which are not allowed in the reserve).
 This enables closer wildlife encounters and a wider variety of experiences.

-The Maasai people are known globally for their vibrant red robes and tremendous bravery as fierce warriors in the wild.
+The Masai people are known globally for their vibrant red robes and tremendous bravery as fierce warriors in the wild.

 Their way of life can seem unimaginable for many; living amongst the punishing dangers of the natural world.

-A Maasai cultural experience is a fascinating insight into the life of the Maasai people, learning about their rich history and culture.
+A Masai cultural experience is a fascinating insight into the life of the Masai people, learning about their rich history and culture.

-From centuries of living amongst the untamed wild, the Maasai have mastered living off the land.
+From centuries of living amongst the untamed wild, the Masai have mastered living off the land.

 -